 How does Nrf2 work?

-Normally, Nrf2 is located in the cytosol of the cell.
+Normally, Nrf2 is located in the cytosol – the liquid inside the cell.
 It is hanging out, waiting to be needed.

 When oxidative stress levels in a cell increase, Nrf2 moves into the cell nucleus, where the DNA is located.
-There it is able to bind to certain areas of the DNA to cause the cell to produce the innate antioxidants needed to decrease the oxidative stress in the cell.[ref]
+There it binds to certain areas of the DNA, triggering transcription of the cellular antioxidants needed to decrease the oxidative stress in the cell.[ref]

 What is oxidative stress?

-Reactive oxygen species can form in cells due to normal cellular processes, and your cells then balance this out with antioxidants.
+Reactive oxygen species form in cells due to normal cellular processes, and your cells then balance this out with antioxidants.
+This is a normal, balanced process continually happening in cells — ROS forms and antioxidants neutralize it.

-The problems come when cells are exposed to environmental toxicants.
-Sources of oxidative stress include radiation, environmental pollutants, carcinogens, and cigarette smoke.
-We are all exposed to environmental toxicants daily from air pollution, food additives, microplastics, and personal care products.
+We are all exposed to environmental toxicants daily, from air pollution, food additives, microplastics, and personal care products.

 Which genes does Nrf2 activate?

-When oxidative stress is high in cells, Nrf2 moves to the nucleus to turn on certain genes.
+When oxidative stress is high in cells, Nrf2 disassociates from Keap1 and moves to the nucleus.
+In the nucleus, Nrf2 turns on certain genes for transcription.

 Related article: See your GST genetic variants